 Step 7: Documentation - Knowledge Transfer with A Trustworthy Partner

-Here's the part of the outsourcing process that can seem the most daunting to a first timer.
+Here's the part of the outsourcing process that can seem a mystery and the most daunting to a first-timer.
 There are myths and misconceptions around how much control you'll have to cede to a BPO provider and how safe your organization's processes and information will be in the hands of someone who isn't working in-house with you.